sofathitesh/doconce/doc/demos/manual/manual.rst

 and readers can comment on formulations, missing points, etc.
 All such comments can easily be removed from the ``.do.txt`` file (see the section `From Doconce to Other Formats`_).

+Inline comments are typeset in a simple way (boldface name and the comment in parenthesis), but in LaTeX very visible color boxes are used (via the ``todonotes`` package).

 Inline Mathematics
 ~~~~~~~~~~~~~~~~~~